AdobeDocs/commerce-cloud-service.en/help/cloud-guide/release-notes/cloud-release-archive.md

 **Resolved issues:**

--  Refactored the `ece-tools` package to make it compatible with Adobe Commerce on cloud infrastructure 2.2.0 and higher.<!-- MAGECLOUD-919 & MAGECLOUD-1030-->
+-  Refactored the `ece-tools` package to make it compatible with Adobe Commerce on cloud infrastructure 2.2.0 and higher.<!-- MAGECLOUD-919 & MAGECLOUD-1030 -->

--  We fixed an issue that was preventing `ece-tools` from halting execution and throwing an exception if no patches can be applied.<!-- MAGECLOUD-1186-->
+-  We fixed an issue that was preventing `ece-tools` from halting execution and throwing an exception if no patches can be applied.<!-- MAGECLOUD-1186 -->

--  We fixed an issue that was causing exceptions to be thrown when  dependency injection (di) compilation is skipped during builds.<!-- MAGECLOUD-1047 & MAGECLOUD-1049-->
+-  We fixed an issue that was causing exceptions to be thrown when  dependency injection (di) compilation is skipped during builds.<!-- MAGECLOUD-1047 & MAGECLOUD-1049 -->

--  We fixed an issue that was causing the deploy process to overwrite custom Redis configurations in the `env.php` file.<!-- MAGECLOUD-1019-->
+-  We fixed an issue that was causing the deploy process to overwrite custom Redis configurations in the `env.php` file.<!-- MAGECLOUD-1019 -->

--  We fixed an issue that was causing redirect loops due to disabled by default secure admin.<!--MAGECLOUD-1020-->
+-  We fixed an issue that was causing redirect loops due to disabled by default secure admin.<!-- MAGECLOUD-1020 -->

 ## v2002.0.0